deusExMac/WebScraper/README.md

 ### Configuration settings

 WebScraper's configuration file defines and initializes the values on some important aspects that are required during its execution.
 The configuration file initializes these settings during startup; these settings can be altered when WebScraper executes using command line arguments or WebScraper shell arguments.
+WebScraper's configuration file is separated in sections, each section controlling a specific aspect of the program.
+Below is a list of each section and a list of supported settings:

+*[Shell]

+- ``commandPrompt ``: The string that will appear as the command prompt when WebScraper is executed in interactive mode.
+- ``historySize  ``: integer.
+Specifies the number of commands to keep in shell history when WebScraper operates in interacive mode.
+Shell supports history of commands to make it easier to type and execute application shell commands.

+*[Rules]